RazorDude/ramster/readme.md

 ramster
 ==
 Ramster is a standalone NodeJS MVC boilerplate, based on the <a href="https://github.com/expressjs/express">express</a> framework and <a href="https://github.com/tj/co">co</a>.<br/> It runs on node 8+.<br/>
 The goal of this module is to speed up development as much as possible, by providing a fast, reliable, customizable and secure standalone boilerplate, that can cover a lot of use cases with the proper configuration.
-By using ramster, you get to focus on developing your business logic and the actual specifics of your project, instead of worrying about the wireframe and the architecture.<br>
+By using ramster, you get to focus on developing your business logic and the actual specifics of your project, instead of worrying about the wireframe and the architecture.<br/>
+Be sure to checkout out the <a href="https://github.com/RazorDude/ramster-cli">ramster-cli</a> package as well.<br/>
-With the new v1.0 out, it is of utmost importance that proper docs are created, which I will do in the very near future and make it a v1.1 release.<br><br>
+With the new v1.0 out, it is of utmost importance that proper docs are created, which I will do in the very near future and make it a v1.1 release.<br/><br/>

 ___